devops-g2/prodeploy/ReadMe.md

 1. Login to Microsoft Azure
 2. Access the Azure CLI
-3. Run the command to authenticate yourself to github using the account thats connected with Carelyo.
+3. Run the command to authenticate yourself to github using the account thats connected with the prodeploy repo.
 ```
 "gh auth login" \
 "gh auth refresh -h github.com -s admin:public_key"